Review: ‘Thelma’ (2024), starring June Squibb, Fred Hechinger, Richard Roundtree, Clark Gregg, Parker Posey and Malcolm McDowell

 Aren (who is African American) experiences a racial microaggression when a white male attendee (played by James Welch) mistakenly assumes that Aren is a waiter, not the artist whose art is on display.
 Gallery owner Andrea (played by Gillian Vigman) notices this insult and tells Aren, “If you don’t stick up for your art, I can’t do it for you.”
 Because the exhibit is a sales flop, Andrea also threatens to cancel Aren’s exhibit before the end of its scheduled run.
 Aren begs Andrea not to cancel because he says he spent more than $3,000 on yarn and can’t afford any more.

-This isn’t how Aren (who is a graduate of the prestigious Rhode Island School of Design) thought his life would turn out to be.
+Aren (who is a graduate of the prestigious Rhode Island School of Design) didn’t think his life would turn out this way.
 Aren is nearly broke, and he has no other job prospects.
 He doesn’t want to do work that doesn’t involve his artistic skills.
 Someone who is quietly observing Aren at the gallery is a bartender, who is also African American.
 The bartender will eventually introduce himself to Aren and reveal why he has been watching Aren.

 After leaving the event, Aren goes to an outdoor ATM in a dark alley and sees he only has $17.31 in his bank account, which is below the minimum ATM withdrawal of $20.
 A young white woman named Lacey (played by Mia Ford) walks up to the ATM to make a transaction, but she’s having trouble using her ATM card.
 She asks Aren to help her.
 It turns into a very clumsily written scene of Lacey loudly accusing Aren of trying to steal her ATM card.